-We have gathered some of the best shortcuts and tips for how you can dry your nails more quickly; speeding up the process.
+We have gathered some of the best shortcuts and tips for how you can dry nail polish faster; speeding up the process.

 How Long Does It Take To Dry Nails?

 On average, nail polish can take anywhere between 10 to 30 minutes to completely dry.
 This timing is also dependent on several factors that include the color of the polish, the environment/room, the varnish temperature, as well as the number of layers painted.

 Darker shades and colors that contain more pigment than lighter shades, can cause dry times to be slightly longer.
 Additionally, using too much paint when coating your nails can increase the drying time as well.
 Nail art (especially if it’s intricate) can also slow down the drying process by 10 to 15 minutes or more.

 Listed below are some tips that you can use to help your nail polish dry faster.

 Apply Thin Layers of Polish:

 The number one tip to incorporate when it comes to making your nail polish dry faster is applying thin layers of polish.
 This is due to the fact that thin coats are much quicker to dry as they have more even exposure to cool air.

 Thicker coats of polish can lead to globby polish on the nails and a high drying time, especially if the coat has not been evenly spread over the nail bed.
 As a result, thick layers of nail polish can lead to inconsistent drying, which can severely impact the overall aesthetic of your nails.

 Simply paint a thin layer of your base coat; aim for around 3 brush strokes on each nail.
 You can then build up these light layers for a heavier color look, but make sure that you allow the layers underneath to dry first.